 The eiConsole and eiPlatform support a wide variety of FTP protocols.
-These include FTP over SSH, plain text FTP and FTP over SSL.
+These include Regular FTP, FTP over SSL (Explicit), FTP over SSL (Implicit), Encrypted FTP (SSH/SFTP), Encrypted FTP (JSCHSSH/SFTP).
 To configure an FTP / SFTP Transport, select FTP / SFTP from the Transport Type drop-down.

 On the Credentials tab, you will configure the User name and Password used to connect to the FTP server.
 Enter the User name in the User name configuration item and the password in the Password configuration item.
 The Use key file is used to specify whether or not to use key file to authenticate with.
 It is for Encrypted FTP mode only.

 On the Certificates Tab you can specify: